easystartup-io/k3s-simplified/README.md

 A command-line interface (CLI) for effortlessly creating and managing Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud).
 It utilizes [k3s](https://k3s.io/) by [Rancher](https://rancher.com/) for a lightweight Kubernetes experience.

+## License

+Distributed freely under the [MIT License](https://github.com/easystartup-io/k3s-simplified/blob/main/LICENSE.txt)

 ## Acknowledgments and shout out to

-1. [hetzner-k3s](https://github.com/vitobotta/hetzner-k3s): The inspiration for this project and the basis for expanding my own cluster.
+1. [hetzner-k3s](https://github.com/vitobotta/hetzner-k3s): was the starting point for this project.
+The inspiration for this project and the basis for expanding my own cluster.
 2. [hetznercloud-java](https://github.com/tomsiewert/hetznercloud-java): Essential for cloud API integration.
 Contributing back to this community project was enriching, especially with the rapid acceptance of my PRs addressing Hetzner API changes.

-## Licensing

-This tool is freely available under the [MIT License](https://github.com/easystartup-io/k3s-simplified/blob/main/LICENSE.txt).